 The results of the evaluations are shared with the supplier, and in the case of farm groups they are also shared with the technical team that serves the producers so that they can adjust their service models to improve their performance and therefore have a better expected result for the next evaluation period.

-The impact generated by the application of the RGC 3E® scheme will be published by RGC Coffee in its sustainability report, which includes information on progress and lessons learned.
-The data for the sustainability report is collected by RGC sustainability team regularly along the year based on the execution reports that each project has, all these information is compiled in a summary file that has the information that supports the sustainability report data.
+The impact generated by the application of the 3E scheme will be published by RGC Coffee in its sustainability report, which includes information on progress and lessons learned.